fightforthefuture/digital-climate-strike/README.md

 ![A screenshot of the Digital Climate Strike full page widget with close button](https://digital.globalclimatestrike.net/wp-content/uploads/sites/71/2019/08/DCS_Mockup_Partial2.png)

+You can demo the widget in different languages by adding a 'language' parameter to the URL. ([Example](https://assets.digitalclimatestrike.net/demo.html?fullPage&language=de))

 The widget is designed to appear once per user, per device, per day, but can be configured to display at a different interval.
 If you'd like to force it to show up on your page for testing, reload the page with `#ALWAYS_SHOW_DIGITAL_CLIMATE_STRIKE` at the end of the URL.

 Please take a look at [**widget.js**](https://github.com/global-climate-strikes/digital-climate-strike/blob/master/static/widget.js) if you want to see exactly what you're embedding on your page.